mindsdb/open-sigmoid/docs/source/index.rst

 Our goal is

 Sigmoid works with a variety of data types such as numbers, dates, categories, tags, text, arrays and various multimedia formats.
 These data types can be combined together to solve complex problems.
-We also support a time-series mode for problems that have between-row dependencies.

 For details as to how sigmoid works, check out the "Sigmoid Philosophy" page.

 Quick Guide
 =======================
 - :ref:`Installation <Installation>`
-- :ref:`Example Use Cases <Example Use Cases>`
 - :ref:`Contribute to Sigmoid <Contribute to Sigmoid>`

 Installation